Watercolor of a solitary figure standing on a shore looking out across open water toward a distant landmass

 Why are AI models no longer a competitive advantage?

 Stanford's 2025 AI Index shows models that once needed 540 billion parameters now need 3.8 billion for the same scores.
-Inference costs dropped 280-fold.
 The gap between top models collapsed to measurement error.
-When every model performs the same, the model is not the differentiator.
+Every major model converged to roughly the same capability, so the choice of model stopped mattering.

 What makes AI useful if the model doesn't matter?